AnyChart/docs.anychart.com/Basic_Charts/Area_Chart.md

 Stacked and percent stacked charts are multi-series charts where related values are placed atop one another, which allows comparing the the contribution of a value to a total, either in absolute or percentage terms.

-In AnyChart, you can enable a special mode of the scale to make series stack together: see [Stacked Charts (Overview)](Stacked/Overview).
+In AnyChart, you can enable a special mode of the scale to make series stack together: see [Stacked Charts](Stacked/Overview).

 To learn about the stacked versions of the Area chart and its modifications, see: